Protection of Shareholders Bill

 Overview

-This bill mandates that all public companies in the UK establish a Shareholders' Committee.
-This committee, elected solely by private shareholders, will act as a communication and consultation channel between the company's directors and its shareholders, aiming to improve transparency and accountability.
+This bill mandates the establishment of a Shareholders' Committee within all UK public companies.
+The committee will act as a communication channel between the company's directors and its shareholders, aiming to improve transparency and shareholder engagement.

 Description

 The Protection of Shareholders Bill amends the Companies Act 2006.
-It requires every public company to create a Shareholders' Committee (SC) with 3-6 members elected by private shareholders (those who beneficially own their shares).
-The SC's role is to facilitate communication and consultation between directors and shareholders on important matters.
-The SC's actions must be independent of the directors.
-The bill outlines the committee's election process, meetings, and operation, including provisions for vacancies and resignation.
-Directors must nominate a representative to attend SC meetings (without voting rights) and receive SC reports, including minority opinions.
-Auditors, accountants, secretaries, and solicitors must report potential legal or fiduciary breaches to the SC.
-The company must provide the SC with resources for communication with shareholders.
+It requires every public company to create a Shareholders' Committee (SC) of 3-6 members elected solely by private shareholders (those who beneficially own their shares).
+This committee's role is to foster communication and consultation between directors and shareholders, covering matters of concern.
+The SC will have access to company information and resources to facilitate this communication, including a company secretary.
+Directors will be required to attend SC meetings (but not vote), and the SC's reports will be passed to the board.
+Auditors, accountants, secretaries, and solicitors are also required to report any potential legal or ethical breaches to the SC.
+The directors' report must include details regarding the SC's activity.

 Government Spending